Luke-zm/DSI_Proj/project_3/README.md

 ---
 ## Problem Statement

 Now, imagine that I am working for reddit and now reddit want to simplify the content posting process, so I employ an automated forum control tool, for users from r/nintendo and r/playstation.
-For example, I want to post some random thoughts, I really just want to make a quick post and I don't want to go to the individual forum.
-All I want to do is simply post, and as if by magic, this post will appear in the correct subreddit.
-This makes life so much simpler!

-Now, before I push the post to the Nintendo/ PlayStation fans, I will first need to identify where these posts come from.
+Reddit is a platform where users can post and discuss anything they want, from memes to politics to gaming.
+But sometimes, posting on Reddit can be confusing.
+How do you know which subreddit to post your content on?
+What if you post something on r/Nintendo that belongs on r/Playstation?
+You might get downvoted, ignored or even banned!

+That’s why I’m here to present you my project: Reddit, made simple.
+It should be a natural language processing classifier that can automatically determine which subreddit your post belongs on based on the title of your post.
+It should be simple, fast and accurate.

+To build this classifier, I followed these steps:

+1. Collect data from r/Nintendo and r/Playstation.
+I scraped thousands of posts from both subreddits using Python and stored them in a CSV file.
+2. Build a natural language processing pipeline to classify if a post is from r/Nintendo or r/Playstation.
+I used scikit-learn to preprocess the text data, extract features using TF-IDF vectorizer and train a logistic regression model to predict the subreddit label.
+The result should be a classifier that can correctly identify most of the posts based on their titles alone.
+For example, if I type "What are some good games for Switch?", the classifier should tell me that it belongs on r/Nintendo.
+If I type "Is Horizon Forbidden West worth buying?"3, it should tell me that it belongs on r/Playstation.
+This classifier can be useful for anyone who wants to post on Reddit without worrying about choosing the wrong subreddit.
+It can also be used as a tool for analyzing Reddit data and understanding user preferences and behaviors.

 Believe me, nintendo and sony had a long history of war between them...([Read more here](https://venturebeat.com/games/the-story-behind-nintendos-betrayal-of-sony-and-how-it-created-its-fiercest-rival/))
 I defientely wouldn't want to mix up nintendo and sony...
 So...
-I have to create some way to distinguish the nintendo posts from playstation!
-By using a classifier and my NLP techniques.
-I decided to gather some reddit posts and make a classifier which can identify is the post is from r/nintendo or r/playstation.

 For this project, my goal is two-fold:
 1. I will collect posts from two subreddits. `r/nintendo` and `r/playstation`, using API.